jonas-kerber/docker-pytorch-notebook/README.md

 # docker exec -it pytorch_notebook bash
 source docker_join.sh
 ```
 This opens a bash session inside the container.
+The default user is "joyvan" and the password is also "joyvan".
 Note that all changes will be lost after you exit the container.
 More information in the following chapter.

 ### (Note) Auto-removing docker container
 By specifying the --rm flag in *docker-run.sh* the container is removed after it ends.